VGajdosova/GaCD_Course_Project/README.md

  * Loads the information on features and activity from the corresponding text files (both train and test data)
  * Merges the training and the test sets to create one data set
  * Names variables with descriptive names (loading information from the features.txt file)
- * Merges columns of all datasets into 1 Data frame
+ * Merges columns of all datasets into one data frame
  * Extracts only measurements on the mean and standard deviation for each measurement
  * Uses descriptive activity names to name the activities in the data set - Levels of Varible Activity come from “activity_labels.txt”, factorizing variable activity
  * Appropriately labels the data set with descriptive variable names (changes shortenings/prefixes for full descriptive name.
 The following substitutions were applied:

-Gyro -> Gyroskope
+1. Gyro -> Gyroskope
-Mag -> Magnitude
+2. Mag -> Magnitude
-Prefix "t" -> Time
+3. Prefix "t" -> Time
-Acc -> Accelerometer
+4. Acc -> Accelerometer
-BodyBody -> Body
+5. BodyBody -> Body
-Prefix "f" -> Frequency
+6. Prefix "f" -> Frequency

  * Creates an independent tidy data set with the average of each variable for each activity and each subject.
  * Finally, the script will create a tidy data set containing the means of all the columns (per test subject & per activity).
 The name of this tidy dataset is called tidydata.txt, and it can also be found in this repository together with the codebook and run_analysis.R code.